department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-2/coe-researchplan.md

 ## Background
 Veterans and service members (and surviving spouses) need a VA-issued Certificate of Eligibility (COE) get a VA-backed home loan or Native American Direct Loan (NADL).
 The requirements for obtaining VA loans are service-based, and a COE confirms for lenders that an applicant qualifies for this benefit, and the amount to which the recipient is backed.
 Specific individual requirements depend on service dates and details.

 There are several ways a Veteran or service member can apply for and receive a COE.
 The online Certificate of Eligibility feature (VA From 26-1880) is being migrated from eBenefits to VA.gov in an effort to consolidate Veteran self-service tools -- and to sunset the eBenefits site.

-Core functionality of the exiting feature will be preserved; other features may be added in subsequent iterations.
+The [first usability study](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1) examining core functionality was tested in July 2021.
+Since that time, a new view tool has been added.

 [Link to product brief](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE).

 ### OCTO Objectives
 The Certificate of Eligibility feature will support the following OCTO Goals: